AnwarXahid/Digit-Recognizer/README.md

 # Digit-Recognizer
-This project is developed to participate Entry level kaggle competition.
+This project is developed to participate in Entry level kaggle competition.

 Dataset:
 MNIST classic dataset of handwritten images.